History of Mexico: Colonial period (1521–1808)

-American-born Spaniards (creoles), mixed-race castas, and Natives often disagreed, but all resented the small minority of Iberian-born Spaniards who monopolized political power.
+Criollos, mixed-race castas, and Natives often disagreed, but all resented the small minority of Iberian-born Spaniards monopolizing political power.
 By the early 1800s, many American-born Spaniards believed that Mexico should become independent of Spain, following the example of the United States.
 The man who touched off the revolt against Spain was the Catholic priest Miguel Hidalgo y Costilla.
 He is remembered today as the Father of the Nation.

 Independence era (1808–1829)

 This period was marked by unanticipated events that upended the three hundred years of Spanish colonial rule.
 The colony went from rule by the legitimate Spanish monarch and his appointed viceroy to an illegitimate monarch and viceroy put in place by a coup.
-Later, Mexico would see the return of the legitimate Spanish monarchy and a later stalemate with insurgent guerrilla forces.
-Events in Spain upended the situation in New Spain once again, with the Spanish military officers overthrowing the absolutist monarch and returning to the Spanish liberal constitution of 1812.
-Conservatives in New Spain who had staunchly defended the Spanish monarchy now saw a reason to change course and pursue independence.
+Later, Mexico would see the return of the Spanish monarchy and a later stalemate with insurgent guerrilla forces.

+Events in Spain during the Peninsular War and the Trienio Liberal upended the situation in New Spain.
+After Spanish military officers overthrew the absolutist monarch Ferdinand VII and returned to the liberal Spanish Constitution of 1812, conservatives in New Spain who had staunchly defended the Spanish monarchy changed course and pursued independence.
 Royalist army officer Agustín de Iturbide became an advocate of independence and persuaded insurgent leader Vicente Guerrero to join in a coalition, forming the Army of the Three Guarantees.
-Within six months of that joint venture, royal rule in New Spain collapsed and independence was achieved.
-The constitutional monarchy envisioned with a European royal on the throne did not come to pass; rather, creole military officer Iturbide became Emperor Agustín I. His increasingly autocratic rule dismayed many and a coup overthrew him in 1823.
+Within six months of that joint venture, royal rule in New Spain collapsed, and independence was achieved.

+The constitutional monarchy envisioned with a European royal on the throne did not pass; Creole military officer Iturbide became Emperor Agustín I. His increasingly autocratic rule dismayed many, and a coup overthrew him in 1823.
 Mexico became a federated republic and promulgated a constitution in 1824.
-While General Guadalupe Victoria became the first president, serving his entire term, the presidential transition became a less of an electoral event and more of one by force of arms.
-Insurgent general and prominent Liberal politician Guerrero was briefly president in 1829, then deposed and judicially murdered by his Conservative opponents.
-In the twenty years since the French invasion of Spain, Mexico had experienced political instability and violence, with more to come until the late nineteenth century.
-The presidency changed hands 75 times in the next half century.
+While General Guadalupe Victoria became the first president, serving his entire term, the presidential transition became less of an electoral event and more of one by force of arms.
+Insurgent general and prominent Liberal politician Vicente Guerrero was briefly president in 1829, then deposed and judicially murdered by his Conservative opponents.

+Mexico experienced political instability and violence in the first years after independence, with more to come until the late nineteenth century.
+The presidency changed hands 75 times in the next half-century.
 The new republic's situation did not promote economic growth or development, with the silver mines damaged, trade disrupted, and lingering violence.
 Although British merchants established a network of merchant houses in the major cities the situation was bleak.
-"Trade was stagnant, imports did not pay, contraband drove prices down, debts private and public went unpaid, merchants suffered all manner of injustices and operated at the mercy of weak and corruptible governments, commercial houses skirted bankruptcy."
+"Trade was stagnant.
+Imports did not pay, contraband drove prices down, private and public debts went unpaid, merchants suffered all manner of injustices and operated at the mercy of weak and corruptible governments."